- Lower School

-The central purpose of the School, then as now, was to educate its students according to the highest standards of academic excellence.
-The central purpose of the School, then as now, was to educate its students according to the highest standards of academic excellence.
-Aside from its co-educational structure, a number of other features distinguished SFDS: an academic program designed to take full advantage of the City’s resources, a desire to create a diverse and inclusive community, a commitment to attract and retain an outstanding faculty, discounted tuition for 10 to 25 percent of the students, and an extended day-care program.
+The central purpose of the school, then as now, was to educate its students according to the highest standards of academic excellence.
+Aside from its co-educational structure, a number of other features distinguished SF Day: an academic program designed to take full advantage of the city’s resources, a desire to create a diverse and inclusive community, a commitment to attract and retain an outstanding faculty, discounted tuition for 10 to 25 percent of the students, and an extended day-care program.

 San Francisco Day School welcomed its first students--63 kindergarten, first, and second graders--to rented space at Calvary Presbyterian Church in 1981.
-The School grew by adding one grade each year, and sought larger quarters at Temple Sherith Israel in 1983.
-By 1985, the School had two campuses, with students in grades five and six attending classes at the Japanese Language School on Bush Street.
+The school grew by adding one grade each year, and sought larger quarters at Temple Sherith Israel in 1983.
+By 1985, the school had two campuses, with students in grades 5-6 attending classes at the Japanese Language School on Bush Street.

-After an exhaustive search, the School secured a permanent home in 1985 with the purchase of the Masonic Avenue site.
+After an exhaustive search, SF Day secured a permanent home in 1985 with the purchase of the Masonic Avenue site.
 Supported by a $9.2 million Campaign for San Francisco Day School, the former Carew and English Mortuary was renovated and became the new campus for the upper school.
-By 1989 the School reached full enrollment, the academic wing was completed, and the entire student body--396 students--united at Masonic Avenue.
+By 1989 the school reached full enrollment, the academic wing was completed, and the entire student body--396 students--united at Masonic Avenue.

-San Francisco Day School is highly regarded and continues to advance the goals articulated by the founders: SFDS's goal is to educate its students in the fullest sense, within an atmosphere in which children enjoy learning and receive the best preparation for the future.
-In 2015, after 8 years at SFDS and over 40 years in education, Dr. Jackson retired and SFDS welcomed its new Head of School, Dr. Mike Walker.
-The School continues to excite students about learning, teaches them to question ideas and to make thoughtful judgments, imparts a sense of values and individual responsibility, and, above all, gives them confidence in their individual capabilities.
+San Francisco Day School is highly regarded and continues to advance the goals articulated by the founders: to educate its students in the fullest sense, within an atmosphere in which children enjoy learning and receive the best preparation for the future.
+In 2015, after 8 years at SF Day and over 40 years in education, Dr. Jackson retired and SF Day welcomed its new Head of School, Dr. Mike Walker.
+The school continues to excite students about learning, teaches them to question ideas and to make thoughtful judgments, imparts a sense of values and individual responsibility, and, above all, gives them confidence in their individual capabilities.
 Our students advance to secondary education with fully developed intellectual and creative abilities and a genuine love for learning.